Our Essential Services

 Another difference is that while some debit cards allow you to pay online, EFTPOS cards do not let you do so.
 It does not have a contactless option either.
 The advantage of these cards is that they are free of charge.
 If you plan on using a Visa or MasterCard credit or debit card, these usually have a one-time cost of around 10 NZD (6,50 USD).
 Still, if you choose a bank account with an EFTPOS card instead of a debit card, make sure you only plan on using it in New Zealand or Australia, and that you have no need to use it for online transactions.

-What Are the Requirements to Open a Bank Account as a Non-Resident?
+Requirements to Open a Bank Account as a Non-Resident

 To open a bank account in New Zealand, you will need an ID and a permanent address in New Zealand.
 You can open a bank account without an address in the country if you are not in New Zealand yet, but you would be asked for one as soon as you are there in order to activate your account.